snaaleeye/eng114_dev_ops/readme.md

 # DevOps

-What is DevOps?
+What is DevOps/Role of DevOps?

 DevOps is the combination of development and operations with a focus of working together, sharing responsibilities, using infrastructure as code to lead to greater efficiency.
 They use the automation of the deployment pipeline as well as shorter product cycle times using continuous integration, delivery and deployment.

 - Why is DevOps in high demand?

-Do not need to develop but do need enough knowledge to understand code.
 DevOps eliminates the blame culture and stops working in silos Developed an environment to suit all parties.

-- Role of DevOps

 - What is Development Environment